sakan811/gacha-game-pull-calculator/README.md

-# Honkai Star Rail 5-Star Warp Probability Calculator
+# Gacha Game Pull Probability Calculator

-This is a simple calculator to help you estimate the probability of getting a 5-star character in Honkai Star Rail.
+This is a simple calculator to help you estimate the probability of getting a 5-star character in Gacha Games.

+Supporting Games:

+- Honkai: Star Rail
+- Genshin Impact
+- Zenless Zone Zero

 ## Status